A content strategy is a full company document that illustrates how the content your organization creates will impact every facet of the business.

 The real pressure weighing me down at that moment was the knowledge that I truly believed creating content would work.
 I had fought for the position I had and for leadership to support this effort.

 My organization was relatively new to content marketing.
-We had been publishing consistently, but there wasn’t much of a plan beyond that.
+We had been publishing usable content consistently, but there wasn't much of a plan beyond that.

-I had been building an editorial calendar full of common sales questions, but I still wasn’t certain that the sales team was using anything the marketing department was producing.
+I had been building an editorial calendar full of common sales questions, but I still wasn't certain that the sales team was using the content we were producing.
 While they were happy to give us a list of questions they fielded, it was clear that the sales team still saw their jobs as completely separate from marketing.

-Our content was driving traffic, but it wasn’t converting to actual sales.
+Our content was driving organic traffic, but it wasn't converting to actual sales.

-Now that I’m at the other end of the Zoom line, talking with people who are sitting where I used to sit and who are feeling the pain that used to keep me up at night, I can spot when a content strategy doesn’t work (or doesn’t exist at all).
+Now that I'm at the other end of the Zoom line, talking with people who are sitting where I used to sit and who are feeling the pain that used to keep me up at night, I can spot when a content strategy isn't working (or doesn't exist at all).

 What is a content strategy really?